 The Pygmalion quotes below are all either spoken by Clara Eynsford Hill or refer to Clara Eynsford Hill.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Pygmalion published in 2000.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Pygmalion published in 2000.).

 Act 3 Quotes